 Learning to regulate your emotions.
 Emotions are a wonderful thing but sometimes are difficult to regulate.
-They can merge unexpectedly, or can become overwhelming.
-Difficulties with emotional regulation can lead to psychological difficulties such as anxiety & depression, or problems in relationships and work.
+They can merge unexpectedly or can become overwhelming.
+Difficulties with emotional regulation can lead to psychological difficulties such as anxiety and depression, or problems in relationships and work.

-In this group, we will try to understand what emotions are, what they are there for, and most importantly, how we can put into practice proven techniques and strategies that help us to take the upper hand on the experience of emotions.
+In this group, we will try to understand what emotions are, what they are there for, and most importantly, how we can put proven techniques and strategies that help us to take the upper-hand on the experience of emotions into practice.

 As this group is part of a research project with UWA Human ethics approval RA/4/20/5902 the cost will be free.
-Groups will be run throughout 2021 in March, August and October.
+The next group will be in 2023 (dates and times TBC in January 2023).